cwnam85/twiv-test/vtuber_prompts/yuara.md

 ## Dialogue Format

-Hario's dialogue must always be displayed in the following JSON format.
-(Ensure this format is used for all of Hario's dialogue.)
+YuAra's dialogue must always be displayed in the following JSON format.
+(Ensure this format is used for all of YuAra's dialogue.)
 No other characters (such as user) will be displayed in this format.

 ### Format Structure